-The formulation of Father, Son, and Holy Spirit is at the center of the conversation.
-Many Christians think this is the only correct way to speak of God, which reinforces exclusively masculine associations.
-Others think that the traditional Trinitarian formulation should be changed or discarded because it promotes a faulty understanding of God as essentially male.
+1329The formulation of Father, Son, and Holy Spirit is at the center the conversation.
+Many1330Christians think this is the only correct way to speak of God, which reinforces exclusively1331masculine associations.
+Others think that the traditional Trinitarian formulation should be1332changed or discarded because it promotes a faulty understanding of God as essentially male.

-The ELCA affirms the creedal witness to the mystery, relations, and actions of the three persons of the Trinity.
-At the same time, this church holds that exclusive use of a male-oriented formula to refer to God is problematic.
-The use of expansive language for God reflects faithfulness to God's self-revelation in the Scriptures and in human experience.
+1333 The ELCA affirms the creedal witness to the mystery, relations, and actions of the three 1334 persons of the Trinity.
+At the same time, this church holds that exclusive use of a male-oriented 1335 formula to refer to God is problematic.
+The use of expansive language for God reflects 1336 faithfulness to God's self-revelation in the Scriptures and in human experience.